Alternating quotients of right-angled Coxeter groups: Proof of the Main Theorem

-If $H \in \mathcal{D}(Y)$, denote by \emph{$H^+$} the half-space of $X\backslash \backslash H$ containing $Y$. \end{definition} Recall that any intersection of half-spaces is convex and conversely any convex subcomplex is an intersection of the half-spaces containing it.
+\begin{lemma} Any hyperplane $H$ bounding a convex subcomplex $Y$ in a $CAT(0)$ complex is disjoint from $Y$. \end{lemma} \begin{proof} Let $e$ be an edge dual to $H$ such that $i(e) \in Y$ and $t(e) \notin Y$.
+Suppose $H$ intersects $Y$.
+Then there is an edge $e' \in Y$ dual to $H$.
+Without loss of generality $i(e')$ belongs to the same half-space of $H$ as $i(e)$.
+By convexity of $Y$ any (combinatorial) geodesic between $i(e)$ and $t(e')$ lies entirely in $Y$.
+A geodesic between two vertices in a $CAT(0)$ complex is precisely a path, which crosses each hyperplane separating the two vertices once \cite[Page 613]{sageev1995ends}.
+Therefore a concatenation of $e$ and a geodesic from $t(e)$ to $t(e')$ is a geodesic from $i(e)$ to $t(e')$.
+The vertex $t(e)$ lies on this geodesic and hence belongs to $Y$ giving a contradiction. \end{proof} Recall that any intersection of half-spaces is convex and conversely any convex subcomplex is an intersection of the half-spaces containing it.
 Hence it is equivalent to specify a convex subcomplex or the half-spaces in which it is contained (or the set of disjoint hyperplanes if there can be no confusion about the choice of half-spaces, e.g. if only one choice gives a non-empty intersection).